As a U.S. Government entity, you can save time and hassle by hiring Bashpole Software as a vendor without putting the contract out to bid!

 We have been funded by private sector sales and the Defense Advanced Research Projects Initiative (DARPA), where we have secured several Small Business Innovative Research (SBIR) Contracts.

-Grant Partnership Possible
+Contract and Grant Partnership Possible

 Bashpole Software’s team includes several experienced proposal writers that can work with your organization to enable us to partner on relevant funding proposals.
 These arrangements are commonly useful when your organization has data that it needs analyzed or customized technology that requries research and development with funds from outside of your organization.